Chapter 3: Student Affairs03:05:15 Behavior Intervention Team

 - Ideation – “I’ve thought about killing myself.” or “You'd be better off without me.”

-- Threats – “I’m going to kill myself.” or “I’m going to jump off the roof.” or “I’m going to slit my wrists.”
+- Threats – “I’m going to kill myself.”, “I’m going to jump off the roof.”, or “I’m going to slit my wrists.”

 - Visit www.NortheastState.edu/SuicidePrevention for more information.

-BITA Committee members shall utilize the Report Behaviors of Concern online system and the Behavior of Concern Submission Form to track contacts, reports, progress, and potential threat issues.
-The Vice President for Student Affairs shall maintain the online reporting system, forms, and any additional supporting items in a secure environment.
+BIT Team members shall utilize the Report Behaviors of Concern online system and the Behavior of Concern Submission Form to track contacts, reports, progress, and potential threat issues.
+The Dean of Enrollment Management & Dean of Students shall maintain the online reporting system, forms, and any additional supporting items in a secure environment.

 Back to Top